Bowe Bergdahl expected to plead guilty to deserting his post

 Army Sgt.
 Bowe Bergdahl is expected to plead guilty later this month to desertion and misbehavior before the enemy rather than face trial for leaving his Afghanistan post in 2009, The Associated Press reported.

 Two sources said the Idaho native would submit the plea later this month and sentencing would start Oct.
-23. The Associated Press did not name the two individuals.
+23. The AP did not name the sources.

-Bergdahl, who was serving with an Alaska-based infantry regiment, deserted his Afghanistan post in 2009 when he was 23-years-old and was held captive by the Taliban for about five years.
-The Taliban posted a video online showing Bergdahl stating he was "scared" he would not be able to home.
+Bergdahl, 31, who was serving with an Alaska-based infantry regiment, deserted his Afghanistan post in 2009, when he was 23 years old, and was held captive by the Taliban for about five years.
+The Taliban posted a video online showing Bergdahl saying he was "scared" he would not be able to go home.

+Bergdahl said he had been caged, kept in the darkness, beaten and chained to a bed when he was kept captive.

-Bergdahl claimed he was lagging behind a patrol when he was captured.
+The Army sergeant claimed he was lagging behind a patrol when he was captured.
 He also said he left his post to alert people about problems he perceived within his unit.
-Investigators said Bergdahl suffered from schizotypal personality disorder at the time when he left his post.
+Investigators said Bergdahl suffered from schizotypal personality disorder at the time he left his post.

 In December 2009, the Taliban released another video showing Bergdahl apparently healthy and delivering a lengthy statement criticizing the U.S. military operation.